Megha849/HygieiaDocs/pages/hygieia/API/api.md

 ```
 docker run -t -p 8080:8080 --link mongodb:mongo -v ./logs:/hygieia/logs -i hygieia-api:latest
 ```
+To verify API access from the web browser, take the port mapping and the IP for your docker-machine <env> ip and then verify using url: http://<docker-machine env ip>:<docker port for hygieia_api>/api/dashboard

 To list the running containers in the local repository, execute the following command:

 ```bash
 docker ps
 ```

-### API Access

-Take the port mapping and the IP for your docker-machine <env> ip and verify by http://<docker-machine env ip>:<docker port for hygieia_api>/api/dashboard

 ### Secure APIs Basic Authentication